ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 shell, simply call `source .pyenv.sh`.
 For more information on how to use this script, please see the comments at the top of the file.

-## Testing OVAL Content

-Located in `utils` directory, the `testoval.py` script allows easy testing of oval definitions.
-It wraps the definition and makes up an oval file ready for scanning, very useful for testing new OVAL content or modifying existing ones.

-Example usage:

-    $ PYTHONPATH=`./.pyenv.sh` ./utils/testoval.py install_hid.xml

-Create or add an alias to the script so that you don’t have to type out the full path everytime that you would like to use the `testoval.py` script.

-    $ alias testoval='/home/_username_/scap-security-guide/utils/testoval.py'

-An alternative is adding the directory where `testoval.py` resides to your PATH.

-    $ export PATH=$PATH:/home/_username_/scap-security-guide/utils/

 ## Profile Statistics and Utilities